pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **jaasApplicationName** = String

 	Specifies the name of the JAAS system or application login configuration.

+* **jaasLogin** = boolean

+	Specifies whether to perform a JAAS login before authenticating with GSSAPI.
+	If set to `true` (the default), the driver will attempt to obtain GSS credentials using the configured JAAS login module(s) (e.g. `Krb5LoginModule`) before authenticating.
+To skip the JAAS login, for example if the native GSS implementation is being used to obtain credentials, set this to `false`.

 * **ApplicationName** = String